Loukious/TikTokStreamKeyGenerator/README.md

 - **Stream key for OBS Studio integration:** Stream key that that you can use in OBS Studio to stream to TikTok.
 - **Shareable URL for the live stream:** A URL that can be shared for others to view the live stream.

+## FAQ
+### I'm getting a "Please login first" error.
+What should I do?
+Swap the url inside TikTokStreamKeyGenerator.py at the line 21.